-- Rest - This is important for initial healing to reduce pain, swelling and inflammation in the early stage of your injury.
-Too much rest can also be harmful as joint immobility can actually cause stiffening in the elbow (and even shoulder) joint.
+- Rest - This is important for initial healing to reduce pain, swelling and inflammation in the early stage of your forearm injury.
+Too much rest can also be harmful as joint immobility can actually cause stiffening in the elbow (and even shoulder), overcompensation and atrophy (wasting away of muscle mass).
 This is why rest should be used when reducing initial pain and swelling, but should not be considered for more long-term conservative treatment.

-- Avoid Activities that Caused Your Injury - While resting your arm, it's important to avoid activities that may have caused your injury in the first place and this definitely includes pretty much any type of sport where your upper body is involved.
-Continuing on with regular activities will not only make your injury worse, but trying to 'work around' your injury will eventually give rise to over-compensation injuries in other areas of your body.
+- Avoid Activities that Caused Your Injury - While resting your arm, it's important to avoid activities that may have caused your symptoms in the first place, including repetitive movements (rsi), possibly work and most types of sport where your upper body is involved.
+Continuing on with regular activities can increase the severity of your injury, turning a mild to moderate case of muscle strain into a downward spiral of atrophic damage that may eventually severely impact your life.
+Also, trying to 'work around' your injury will eventually give rise to over-compensation injuries in other areas of your body.

 - Use a Cold Compress or Ice Pack - Cold is very effective at reducing pain and inflammation - use at the onset of the injury and during flareups.

-- Use Soft Tissue Repair Therapy (STR Therapy) - You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your forearm and elbow, decrease recovery time, and boost overall long-term healing.
+- Use Circulatory Boost (T•Shellz Wrap®) - After swelling and inflammation has been reduced.
+You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your forearm and elbow, decrease recovery time, and boost overall long-term healing.
 Promoting blood flow to your forearm will help to minimize the growth of scar tissue, increase flexibility and help prevent atrophy.

 For acute (new or recent) elbow and forearm injuries that have the ability to heal on their own - your doctor may even suggest use of a removable sling.
-This can be helpful to prepare you for physical therapy sessions and mobility exercises.
+This can be helpful to prepare you for PT sessions and mobility exercises.

 However, prolonged use of a sling or long-term rest (restricted movement) without proper exercise or stretching can worsen your condition (and also affect shoulder mobility).
 If your arm remains completely immobilized and at constant rest, the edges of your soft tissue tear will begin to fill in with scar tissue as part of the healing process.
 You may also have on-going symptoms of pain, swelling, inflammation, and even poor blood flow circulation.